 Establish a feeding routine with the cat.
 Feed the cat at the same time and place each day for at least one week prior to trapping.
 Pick up the food after about 30 minutes.
 Feeding out of an unset trap can help get the cat used to the trap, but be sure to remove the trap when the cat has finished eating.

 You will need one humane live trap per cat.
-Traps are available from the Humane Society for Tacoma and Pierce County and Next to Nature, or you may wish to purchase your own trap through Heart of the Earth Animal Equipment or your local Harbor Freight Tools store.
+Traps are available for loan from Northwest Spay & Neuter Center, the Humane Society for Tacoma and Pierce County and Next to Nature, or you may wish to purchase your own trap through Heart of the Earth Animal Equipment or your local Harbor Freight Tools store.
 Place approximately a tablespoon of food along the back of the trap.
 Place the trap at the site you intend to trap the cat, ideally its feeding area.
 Make sure the trap is on level ground.
 Set the trap, and leave the area quietly.
 The trap should be checked frequently.

 NEUTER: Have the cat spayed or neutered.